Homology theories and Gorenstein dimensions for complexes: Introduction

 In particular, if $\Gfd[\Rop]M_i<\infty$ for each $i\in\ZZ$ then $\Gfd[\Rop]\bM<\infty$. \end{prt} \end{res*} We notice that the above inequalities can be strict: Let $P$ be a projective $\Rop$-module, and let $\bM$ be the acyclic complex with $M_0=M_{-1}=P$ and all other entries $0$.
 Then one has $\Gpd[\Rop]\bM=-\infty=\Gfd[\Rop]\bM$.
 However, the numbers $\max\{\Gpd[\Rop]M_i\ |\ i\in\ZZ\}+\sup \bM$ and $\max\{\Gfd[\Rop]M_i\ |\ i\in\ZZ\}+\sup \bM$ are zero.

-As a broad generalization of Tate homology to the realm of associative rings, stable homology was introduced by Vogel and Goichot \cite{G}, and further studied by Celikbas, Christensen, Liang and Piepmeyer \cite{CCLP1, CCLP2}, Emmanouil and Manousaki \cite{EM}, and Liang \cite{L2}.
-There are tight connections between stable homology $\widetilde{\mathrm{Tor}}$, absolute homology $\mathrm{Tor}$ and so called unbounded homology $\overline{\mathrm{Tor}}$; see \cite[2.5]{CCLP1}.
-That is, there is an exact sequence of functors
+As a broad generalization of Tate homology to the realm of associative rings, stable homology was introduced by Vogel and Goichot \cite{G}, and further treated by Celikbas, Christensen, Liang and Piepmeyer \cite{CCLP1, CCLP2}, Emmanouil and Manousaki \cite{EM}, and Liang \cite{L2}.
+There are tight connections between stable homology functors $\widetilde{\mathrm{Tor}}$, absolute homology functors $\mathrm{Tor}$ and unbounded homology functors $\overline{\mathrm{Tor}}$; see \cite[2.5]{CCLP1}.
+Actually, there is an exact sequence of functors

-If one compare the above exact sequence to the one given by Iacob in \cite[Theorem 1 and Proposition 6]{I1}, one may want to know the relationship between the unbounded homology groups $\bTor{i}{M}{N}$ and the relative homology groups $\mathrm{Tor}^{\mathcal{GP}}_{i}(M,N)$ (resp., $\mathrm{Tor}^{\mathcal{GF}}_{i}(M,N)$) given by Holm \cite{H2} for each $\Rop$-module $M$ of finite Gorenstein projective (resp., Gorenstein flat) dimension and each $R$-module $N$.
-In fact, in many ways it looks that the unbounded homology groups behave like the relative homology groups; see, e.g., Corollaries \ref{cor:vanishing} and \ref{cor:gflatdim}, and Theorem \ref{thm:balance}.
-Our result Proposition \ref{prp:grelative} shows that if $R$ is a left coherent ring with $\mathrm{splf}\Rop<\infty$ and $M$ is an $\Rop$-module of finite Gorenstein projective dimension, then for each $R$-module $N$ and each $i\geq 2$ there is an isomorphism